deepika-verma-12/dsw-well-to-well-correlation/README.md

 ---

 ## 🔒 Data Privacy & Use of Synthetic Data
 The subsurface well-log datasets utilized to develop and validate this methodology belong to the October Oil Field (Gulf of Suez, Egypt).
-Due to data privacy requirements and confidentiality restrictions, the raw field production data cannot be made publicly available.
+Due to data privacy requirements and confidentiality restrictions, the raw field data cannot be made publicly available.

-To satisfy the open-science reproducibility guidelines of *Computers & Geosciences*, this repository includes the final pre-generated synthetic datasets located directly within the `data/` folder. **Note:** To ensure direct reproducibility of the manuscript, the file names (e.g., `All-J5 .xlsx`, `All-J7A.xlsx`) match the physical well designations studied in the paper; however, the underlying numeric logging curves have been completely randomized and simulated to protect data privacy.
+To facilitate workflow replication, this repository provides pre-generated synthetic datasets located directly within the `data/` folder.
+These files retain the original naming conventions used throughout the manuscript, but the underlying log curves are fully synthetic to protect data privacy.

 ---